-Rather than spend an average of $4 for a store-bought greeting card, Woroch recommended making your own.
+Before you spend $5 for a store-bought greeting card, consider following Woroch’s recommendation and making your own.
 “It’s a smart way to save money, plus you can be creative and have fun with it,” she said.

 Think of greeting cards as DIY art projects.
 You can print pictures to attach to cards and personalize them.
 Or, “if you have children, have them draw a cute picture to make it extra special,” Woroch said.

-Rather than spend about $75 on centerpiece from a florist, you can make your own for a fraction of the cost, said Cynthia O’Hara, author of the book “Cooking, Baking, and Making: 100 Recipes and DIY Ideas for All Season and Reasons.”
+It will cost about $75 to buy a centerpiece from a florist, but you can make your own for a fraction of the cost, said Cynthia O’Hara, author of the book “Cooking, Baking, and Making: 100 Recipes and DIY Ideas for All Season and Reasons.”
 To create an autumn centerpiece, cut a hole in the top of a pumpkin and clean out the seeds and pulp.
 Place a jar in the pumpkin and fill it with fall foliage and wildflowers.